Another story from the hotel now. We’ve already heard about the real hauntings that I

 experienced in the flat and the kitchen, now the final part.
 Reception...

-The main focus of the reception area was the office.
-There were two kinds of things happened around the office.
+The main focus of reception was the office.
+There were two kinds of phenomena around the office.
 The first kind was nasty.
-Just outside the office both of my parents experienced the same thing on separate occasions, something I’m fucking overjoyed never happened to me.
-They were standing outside the door, when a disembodied voice barked AGH!
-Right in their ears.
+At the entrance to the office, both of my parents experienced the same thing on two separate occasions, something I’m overjoyed to say never happened to me.
+They were standing just outside the door when a disembodied voice screamed in their ears.
+A vicious barked AH! up close and personal, targeting them when they were alone.

-But the strangest thing was the lock.
+Putting those events aside, the strangest thing to happen in reception was connected with the lock on the office door.
 It was a Yale lock.
 For those not in the know, a Yale lock is an auto locking system.
 Nothing fancy.
-Two buttons – one that twists to open the lock, and a smaller switch that fixes the lock in place: either stopping the lock from closing if the door is being used a lot, or holding the lock closed for extra security (so much so that when it is locked like this, the key won’t even open it).
+The key needed from the outside, and on the inside, two buttons – one that twisted to open the lock, and a smaller switch that fixed the lock in place: either stopping the lock from closing if the door was being used a lot, or fixing the lock closed for extra security (so much so that when it is locked like this, it won’t be opened even with a key).

-I jumped to the obvious conclusion: we were looking at a shitty lock.
-I thought the switch must have fallen from the up position to the down and fixed the lock shut.
-Fucking gravity.
+I jumped to the obvious conclusion: the lock was broken, thinking the switch must have fallen from the up position to the down and fixed the lock shut.
 The hatch where guests would sign in and receive their keys was closed and locked with a bolt.
 After a few minutes of rattling I managed to get the lock open (yay, security!), and I climbed through into the office.
-I went to check the lock.
-The strange thing was, to fix the lock in place, either locked or unlocked, the switch had to be put up.
-And there it was.
-Up.
-It didn’t move easily and even if it had happened on its own, it was giving gravity the middle finger.
-Again, after a few minutes of fiddling I came to the conclusion that there was no way it could have happened accidentally.
-Oh, and the ghost at reception was an asshole.
+To fix the lock in place, either locked or unlocked, the switch had to be put up.
+It couldn’t have dropped and locked me out.
+And when I checked the switch… Up.
+I didn’t move easily and even if it had happened on its own, it was defying gravity.

 Have you ever had an experience you can't explain?
 Let me know in the comments!
 As before, I’d like this to be a serious discussion, so no jokes, memes, etc. And (I really shouldn’t have to tell you this) please be respectful of others!